-- Home health care must be prescribed by a physician. - The service provider must be a Medicare-approved agency. - The services must be in place of a covered confinement in a hospital. - Custodial care is not covered. - The patient's physician must establish and periodically review a written treatment plan which describes the care to be provided.
+- Home health care must be prescribed by a physician. - The service provider must be a Medicare-approved agency. - The services must be in place of a covered confinement in a hospital. - Custodial care is not covered. - The patient's physician must establish and periodically review a written treatment plan which describes the care to be provided. - Hospice Care.

-Hospice Care.
 This program is designed to minimize the emotional trauma associated with terminal illness.
-In a hospice program, the terminally ill patient receives health care benefits at home, or in an impatient facility for short periods.
+In a hospice program, the terminally ill patient receives health care benefits at home, or in an inpatient facility for short periods.
 The Plan provides hospice care benefits for a terminally ill patient with a life expectancy of 6 months or less.

-Hospice care is covered, subject to the following conditions:

-- Hospice care must be prescribed by a physician. - The service provider must be a Medicare-approved agency. - The services must be in place of a covered confinement in a hospital. - Custodial care is not covered. - The patient's physician must establish and periodically review a written treatment plan which describes the care to be provided.
+Benefits for hospice care are covered at 100%, with no coinsurance or deductible when performed by a PPO Provider.
+Hospice care is covered, subject to the following conditions: - Hospice care must be prescribed by a physician. - The service provider must be a Medicare-approved agency. - The services must be in place of a covered confinement in a hospital. - Custodial care is not covered. - The patient's physician must establish and periodically review a written treatment plan which describes the care to be provided.